 - Multiple fees: Prepaid debit cards with no fees are unlikely.
 Usually, you’ll pay fees for activation, ATM withdrawals and more.
 The list of free prepaid debit cards is short, but you can find some with few fees.
 For instance, the Walmart prepaid card offers free direct deposit, free online bill pay and free cash off your card at Walmart MoneyCenters and customer service desks.

 - No credit building: Although a prepaid card can’t hurt your credit report, it also won’t help you rebuild it.
 Credit bureaus don’t include prepaid debit card history when calculating your credit score.

 - Less security: The kind of protection you get against fraud and unauthorized charges on your prepaid card varies among card issuers; some card providers have stronger protection than others.
 But good news is on the horizon: Effective April 1, 2019, the Consumer Financial Protection Bureau’s new rule will offer guaranteed legal rights for prepaid account users, such as protection against loss and theft.

 - No FDIC Insurance: If your bank fails, the government guarantees up to $250,000 of your money in an individual bank account.
 The same cannot be said for money on a prepaid debit card.
 The best prepaid cards might be eligible for FDIC “pass-through insurance,” but they must meet certain qualifications.

 Although you might be tempted by a prepaid card’s convenience and ease of use, don’t forget that you won’t be able to build your credit with one or enjoy typical safety features associated with bank account cards.
-Before you decide if a prepaid card is right for you, consider all the pros and cons — if it seems like a prepaid debit card is right for your financial strategy, do your homework so you can you get the best prepaid debit card available.
+Before you decide if a prepaid card is right for you, consider all the pros and cons — if it seems like a prepaid debit card is right for your financial strategy, do your homework so you can get the best prepaid debit card available.